japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 unregisterShuffle...FIXME

-unregisterShuffle is part of the xref:scheduler:MapOutputTracker.adoc#unregisterShuffle[MapOutputTracker] abstraction.
+unregisterShuffle is part of the scheduler:MapOutputTracker.md#unregisterShuffle[MapOutputTracker] abstraction.

 == [[removeOutputsOnHost]] Deregistering Shuffle Outputs Associated with Host